Interested in building a blockchain social media platform for bloggers?

 - GET option for user settings, user metadata, user profile, and user profile-by-slug;

-- Update user profile and user settings, using the PUT option.
+- Update the user profile and user settings, using the PUT option.

 Read their API page for user functions, code, parameters, and response code details.